 When you embark on the road of parenthood, you are probably in awe of the other mums and dads out there doing an incredible job at raising brilliant little people.
 You might feel the pressure to live up to your peers and you may worry about every decision you make for your darlings.
 Which school should they go to?
+Should they sit the 11 plus exam or not?
 Should you cut out all sweet snacks from their diet?
-Is one hour screen time every day too much?
+Is one hour screen time every day too much r too little?
 Try not to sweat it over the small things too much.
 It is the bigger decisions that you need to focus on.

 Every parent wants to raise happy, responsible, and caring human beings.
 Your offspring are your pride and joy, and you want the best for them.
 As they enter school, you need to encourage them without being pushy.
 In the UK, learning a second language is an integral part of the secondary education system.
 Recent studies have shown that bilingual kids are more adept at multi-tasking, analysing, and having empathetic attitudes.
 Take a look at these three reasons why your child should learn a second language.

 Learning a different language taps parts of the brain that don’t get used too often as a child.
 Cognitive function is increased, meaning that your little cherub will increase his or her powers of deduction, problem-solving, and comprehension.
 Even MRI scans have shown that those individuals who can speak a second language have denser areas of grey matter in their brains, meaning that they have enhanced thinking power and cognitive ability.

 Communication skills can be enhanced meaning that your child will be better prepared for university life.
 Language skills boost confidence and make you less likely to feel inadequate against your peers.
 Having a second language under their belt will make your children more likely to have a knack for languages.
 They will pick up on the pronunciation of vocabulary and will be more confident to converse with people from different backgrounds.